Onboarding a large org

 Compliance

 Not all code paths are the same.
-As you are relaxing the requirements for code review, you can still require some security senstive code paths to have strict ownership.
+As you are relaxing the requirements for code review, you can still require some security sensitive code paths to have strict ownership.
 As a rule of thumb, this should not represent more than 10% of your code base.
 As a cultural shift, you can internally define a process for teams to submit a request with clear reasoning that certain code paths should be gated.
 Based on that information, you can make a judgement call on where strict ownership is still needed.

 Last updated